 4. FOOD ADDITIVES

-No additives are permitted in the product as defined by the scope (CXS 192-1995) .
+No additives are permitted.

 5. CONTAMINANTS

-The products covered by this standard shall comply with the maximum levels for contaminants that are specified for the product in the General Standard for Contaminants and Toxins in Food and Feed (CXS 193- 1985), and the maximum residue limits for pesticides established by the Codex Alimentarius Commission.
+The products covered by this standard shall comply with the maximum levels for contaminants that are specified for the product in the General Standard for Contaminants and Toxins in Food and Feed (CXS 193-9), and the maximum residue limits for pesticides established by the Codex Alimentarius Commission.